Stefan-Driessen/ProMoTe/README.md

     </tr>
     <tr>
       <td>Usage Note:</td>
-      <td>This class describes all everything that holds true across all underlying datasets, distributions, and output ports in the data product.</td>
+      <td>This class describes all everything that holds true across all underlying data assets, distributions, and output ports in the data product.</td>
     </tr>
   </tbody>
 </table>